-On May 1, 2015, 25 sixth grade Advancement Via Individual Determination (AVID) students and 2 teachers from Cypress Grove Intermediate School, in College Station, Texas visited TTI.
-On May 8, 2015, 39 sixth grade AVID students and 6 teachers from Oakwood Intermediate School in College Station, Texas, visited TTI.
+In Fall, 2015, 31 eighth grade Advancement Via Individual Determination (AVID) students and 3 teachers from A&M Consolidated Middle School in College Station, Texas, visited TTI.
+In May, 2016, 32 seventh grade and 63 sixth grade AVID students and 8 teachers from Cypress Grove Intermediate School, in College Station, College Station Middle School, and Oakwood Intermediate School in College Station, Texas, visited TTI.
 AVID is an in-school academic support program for grades 4–12 that prepares underserved students (predominantly minority and economically disadvantaged) in the academic middle for college eligibility and success.

 Each field trip began with Melisa Finley making a 15-minute presentation to the entire group about the transportation industry and careers in engineering.
 Melisa designed the presentation to promote interaction between the researcher and students.
 Chiara Dobrovolny then showed the students a 30-minute video presentation of past TTI crash tests.
 During the video she discussed the science behind crash tests and answered questions.
 The students were then divided into four breakout groups.
 The following break-out activities were conducted simultaneously, with students rotating to a different activity every 30 minutes.

 2016 George Bush Presidential Library and Museum Summer Camp Support